 Learning pathways for employees have a heavy influence on high-performance cultures.
-Offering your staff opportunities to develop is key for employee engagement, hiring and retention, as well as growing a sense of belonging, ownership and connection to the organisation.
+Offering your staff opportunities to develop is key for employee engagement, hiring and retention, as well as growing a sense of belonging, ownership and connection to the organization.

-Encouraging employee development also helps the business evolve, making sure that the combined network of skills within the organisation is fit for purpose.
+Encouraging employee development also helps the business evolve, making sure that the combined network of skills within the organization is fit for purpose.
 You need to understand your employees’ personal goals and career plans to implement a suitable development path.

 - Improved per-employee productivity due to efficiency and clarity of execution